zesk/build/documentation/source/guide/usage.md

        usageDocument "${BASH_SOURCE[0]}" "${FUNCNAME[0]#_}" "$@"
     }

-Extensions to the basic `usage` model typically prefix additional parameters before the `exitCode`.
+Extensions to the basic `handler` model typically prefix additional parameters before the `exitCode`.

-## Usage components
+## handler components

-Usage for a command typically consists of the following components:
+handler for a command typically consists of the following components:

-- An example usage (`Example:` lines)
+- An example handler (`Example:` lines)
 - Arguments to the command and their meanings and descriptions (`Argument:` line)
 - Any further description (`Description:` lines or any lines without a label)
-- The actual `usage` line can be inferred from the `Argument:`
+- The actual `handler` line can be inferred from the `Argument:`

-## Usage labels
+## handler labels

 ### `Argument:` - Function arguments